akeneo/pim-community-standard/UPGRADE-2.2.md

     yarn run webpack
     ```

+8. After all those steps, it's possible that your OPCache is out of date.
+So remember to restart your php-fpm daemon or apache.

-8. Important note:
+## Important note

 **IMPORTANT**: In the 2.2, it's now possible to configure the export of product models like regular products.
 Unfortunately, they now need a channel to know which product models to export.
 As we cannot define this value for you, **you will need to update your existing product model export profiles**.
 To do so, you only need to go the the product model profiles, check that everything fits your needs (especially in the content tab) and save them.
 After that your product model exports should work as expected.
 For more details about this feature you can visit our help center: [The power of the Product Export Builder](https://help.akeneo.com/articles/product-export-builder.html)

 ## Migrate your custom code